jeswin/retransmit-documentation/docs/prism/caching.md

 ### Varying by headers, query or body

-You can store caches separately for each
+Cached data can be stored separately for combinations of header, query or body fields.
+The following example caches for a combination of a specific header named 'userid' and a query parameter named 'location'.

 ```ts
 // Cache GET /users for 20 seconds